th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 that can be combined with a packet queue to implement the credit based shaper algorithm.
 A convenient way to combine a credit-based shaper with queues and to insert it into network interfaces is to use a :ned:`Ieee8021qTimeAwareShaper`.
 This module already has queue submodules, supports a configurable number of traffic classes, and fits into Ethernet interfaces by replacing the default packet queue module in the MAC layer of the interface.
-The credit-based shaper module takes the place of the optional ``transmissionSelectionAlgorithm`` submodule of the time-aware shaper:
+The credit-based shaper module takes the place of the optional ``transmissionSelectionAlgorithm`` submodule of the time-aware shaper.
+The contents of a time-aware shaper module is shown below:

 .. **TODO** transmissionSelection decides the priority -> reverse order

 .. figure:: media/timeawareshaper.png
    :align: center

-Packets arriving in the above module are classified to the different traffic categories based on their PCP number.
+Packets arriving in the time-aware shaper module are classified to the different traffic categories based on their PCP number.
 The priority is decided by the ``transmissionSelection`` submodule.
 This is a :ned:`PriorityScheduler` configured to work in reverse order, i.e., priority increases with traffic class index (on the image above, ``video`` has priority over ``best effort``).

 .. note:: By default, the time-aware shaper doesn't do any time-aware shaping, as its gates are always open.
-Thus its possible to use the combined time-aware shaper/credit-based shaper module as only a credit-based shaper this way, or add optional time-aware shaping as well (by specifying gate schedules).
+Thus it is possible to use the combined time-aware shaper/credit-based shaper module as only a credit-based shaper this way, or add optional time-aware shaping as well (by specifying gate schedules).

 ..  in addition to credit-based shaping